 Fire Alarm Battery Testing and Replacement Schedules

 Every fire alarm system has backup batteries, and they need scheduled maintenance.
 NFPA 72, Chapter 14 Section 14.3.2 governs battery inspection, testing, and replacement.
 Backup batteries power the alarm system if main electrical power fails.
 Without functional batteries, the system is non-compliant and won't work during a power outage.
+NFPA reports that fire alarm systems failed to operate in 8% of structure fires where systems were present, and power supply failures — including dead or degraded batteries — are a documented contributing factor.
 Most building managers don't track battery replacement until a fire alarm fails during maintenance.

 What Fire Alarm Batteries Actually Do